t3chnicallyinclined/vidkosha_core/README.md

 - Python 3.12 virtual environment with dependencies from `requirements.lock` installed (no bundled wheels required).
 - GPU with ~24 GB VRAM (tested on RTX 3090) and CUDA drivers compatible with vLLM 0.12.0.
-- Hugging Face CLI logged into an account that can pull `meta-llama/Llama-3.1-8B-Instruct`.
+- Hugging Face CLI logged into an account that can pull `meta-llama/Llama-3.1-8B-Instruct`. (or any model for development/testing)
 - Rust toolchain installed via `rustup` (`cargo`, `rustfmt`, `clippy`).

 ## 2. Environment variables